-In my years as a Corporate Event Planner, I can tell you the first choice for many corporate events are hotel and convention centers.
+In my years as a Corporate Event Planner, I can tell you the first choice for any corporate event venue are hotels and convention centers.

 For many it is a one-stop-shop.
 Well at least they provide many amenities that you do not have to outsource.
 However, the thing is this.
 Events are changing and moving forward to the point where they are seeing unique experiences.
 Because of this, I feel it’s time to rethink your DC event venue.

 But Andrew why do you want us to move away from hotels and convention centers?

 It’s not that I want you to move away from them.
 I simply want you to change how you provide an experience to your guests.
 If every event you host is at a hotel, you are reducing your imagination.
 Even if you love the hotel and want to change how it looks, you end up spending more money to do that, than to consider an alternative event space.

 First, place yourself in a traveler’s mindset.

 What are some places you have never visited but would like to?
 Are there any cool amenities you would like to see that isn’t standard no matter where you go?
 What leisure events are going on in the surrounding area?

 As a tourist, you want to take full advantage of your trip.
 You want to see as much as possible, go during the best time, and enjoy yourself without having to pay a ton.
 Now use that mindset in finding your venue.